DavidNiessen/simple-batch-obfuscator/README.md

 **Disclaimer: This project is for educational purposes only!!!**

-This program creates an obfuscated bash script that executes a command.
+This program creates an obfuscated batch script that executes a command.

 ### TODO